kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 |--------|---------------
 | Command line UX | beta
 | Config file | alpha
-| Selfhosting | alpha
+| Self-hosting | alpha
 | `kubeadm alpha` commands | alpha
-| Implementation | alpha
+| Implementation | beta

 The experience for the command line is currently in beta and we are trying hard not to change command line flags and break that flow.
 Other parts of the experience are still under active development.
-Specifically, kubeadm relies on some features (bootstrap tokens, cluster signing), that are still considered alpha.
-The implementation may change as the tool evolves to support even easier upgrades and high availability (HA).
+The implementation may change slightly as the tool evolves to support even easier upgrades and high availability (HA).
 Any commands under `kubeadm alpha` (not documented here) are, of course, alpha.

 **Be sure to read the [limitations](#limitations)**.
 Specifically, configuring cloud providers is difficult.